am11917/mgmt590-am-restapi-webapp/README.md

 ```
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;3.
 You can access the web app through chrome, edge or any web browser and start sending requests to the REST API through the portal.

-<li> <b> Deployment through Docker: </b> </li>
+<b> 2.
+Deployment through Docker: </b>

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;1.
-To deploy the app on your local machine through docker, we need a docker file ,given we already have the application file created, that would be the recipe for docker to build the application
+- To deploy the app on your local machine through docker, we need a docker file ,given we already have the application file created, that would be the recipe for docker to build the application
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;2.
-In the dockerfile, we will add the required dependency of python:3.7-slim
+- In the dockerfile, we will add the required dependency of python:3.7-slim
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;3.
-Once the dockerfile is created, we'll execute the deployment of the docker container which would be published and deployed
+- Once the dockerfile is created, we'll execute the deployment of the docker container which would be published and deployed
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;5.
-We'll copy the webapp.py in the app folder and the application would run once the docker image was deployed
+- We'll copy the webapp.py in the app folder and the application would run once the docker image was deployed

 *Sample Dockerfile*
 ````